miladev95/php8.3-changes/README.md

 echo $admin->methodWithDefaultImplementation();
 ```
-this code works perfectly but if I change `User/methodWithDefaultImplementation` to `methodWithNewImplementation`, what would happen?
+This code works perfectly, but if I change `User/methodWithDefaultImplementation` to `methodWithNewImplementation`, what will happen?

 ![php-version-82](https://shields.io/badge/php-<=8.2-blue)
 ```php